osmode/remedy/README.md

 Code (C) 2013-2014 by Omar Metwally, MD

-This code is Open Source and may be used under
-Apache License v.
-2.0

 This app dynamically pushes videos/stills/voice-to-text data to a server and displays the data in a web browser.
 To be used for remote consultations and first responder situations.